-Our family has always been a fan of Korean Food, especially the barbeque cuisines.
-Complemented with the kimchi, the dishes is definitely a nice change from the Chinese dishes we are accustomed to on the normal days.
+Our family has always been a fan of Korean Food, especially the barbeque.
+Complemented with kimchi, the barbeque is definitely a nice change from the usual Chinese dishes.

-Since it was a public holiday on the Merdeka Day, we decided to cross over to the mainland to visit the newly opened Jusco Bandar Perda in Bukit Mertajam, Penang on our food hunt.
-This time around, we decided to visit Che Go Korean BBQ Restaurant.
+Since it was the Merdeka Day holiday, we crossed over to the newly opened Jusco Bandar Perda in Bukit Mertajam, Penang for our food hunting.
+This time around, we visited Che Go Korean BBQ Restaurant.
 Getting there was the easy part but the jam upon entering the complex was deafening.
-After finding a car park and with growling tummies, we quickly find our way to the restaurant.
+After finding a car park and with growling tummies, we quickly made our way to the restaurant.

 Most of the eateries were packed, and a line of customers were waiting for tables.
 We finally got ours at a nice little corner after waiting for twenty minutes.
-The staffs were way too busy to recommend their specialities, so we just flicked upon the rather large-size menu and took our pick ourselves.
+The staffs were way too busy to recommend their specialities, so we just flicked upon the rather large-size menu.

-There are a few sets of bbq that customers can take advantage of ranging from RM78 to RM168.
+There are a few sets of bbq, ranging from RM78 to RM168.
 A set is inclusive of a few dishes and is much cheaper compare to ordering the dishes individually.
-We had the spare ribs bbq set which are provided with six plates of appetizers which is refillable – kimchi, cucumber, long beans, kacang botol, brinjal and bayam leaves plus the rest of the dishes.
+We had the spare ribs bbq set which came with six plates of refillable appetizers – kimchi, cucumber, long beans, kacang botol, brinjal and bayam leaves.

-The dishes that this spare rib bbq set comprises looked simply delicious and the real deal didn’t disappoint.
+The dishes looked simply delicious and the real deal didn’t disappoint.

-Over at this restaurant and similarly in many Korean joints, the food is cook on a metal plate over a gas cooker located at the center of the table by the waiter.
-We had the pleasure to sit back and watch the food being cooked and at the same time enjoying ourselves eating the tastefully cooked marinated beef.
+Over at this restaurant and similarly in many Korean joints, the food is cook by the water on a metal plate over a gas cooker located at the center of the table.
+We had the pleasure to sit back and watch the food being cooked and at the same time enjoying the tastefully cooked marinated beef.

 The is the fried Korean Seafood Pancake.
-A really simple dish of egg with vegetables and seafood but the combination turns out to be delicious.
+A really simple dish of egg with vegetables and seafood but the combination turned out delicious.

 Another dish was the Hot Pot Chicken with Bipim Bab (a version of claypot rice).
-Our family found the taste of this dish rather bland.
+We found the taste rather bland.
 Then came the Korean Chicken Ginseng Soup.
 The chicken was stuffed with glutinous rice, Chinese chestnut and boiled with ginseng strands and red dates.
-The taste was very herbalist and some might not be accustomed to these strong ginseng smell.
+It has very strong herbal ginseng taste.

-Special Korean Rice Cake.
-The rice cake which is a bit chewy is stir fried in a slightly spicy and sweet chili sauce with large prawns together with pieces of squid and fish cake.
-This dish is unusual and it was our favourite.
+The Special Korean Rice Cake has rice cake stir-fried in a slightly spicy and sweet chili sauce with large prawns together with pieces of squid and fish cake.
+This dish is unusual, bit chewy and it was our favourite.

 Finally, the Seaweed Soup with Dumpling.
-Nothing much to shout about for this dish, just a few dumplings in a simple Miso Soup (do Koreans have Miso Soup anyway?).
-The dumplings were quite thick-skinned, literally.
+Nothing much to shout about for this dish, just a few dumplings in simple Miso Soup (do Koreans have Miso Soup anyway?).
+The skin of the dumplings were rather thick.
 Just a nice compliment for the meal as we already had the Ginseng Chicken soup.

-This bbq set does not include complimentary fruits and desserts as compare to other outlets that we had patronized previously.
+This bbq set does not include complimentary fruits and desserts as compared to other outlets that we had patronized.

-On the bright side, the cold green tea that we had with this delicious and fuss-free dinner is refillable at RM2 per glass.
-We found most of the dishes sufficient in taste and hence not too much additional sauces is required.
+On the bright side, the cold green tea that we had with this delicious and fuss-free dinner is refillable, at RM2 per glass.

-My hubby still prefer the Korea Palace BBQ Restaurant in Tanjong Tokong because the appetizers are marinated much tastier and they uses charcoal instead of gas.
-He favour charcoal as it really enhances the taste of the meat as compared to gas which is more likened to pan-fry style.
+My hubby still prefer the Korea Palace BBQ Restaurant in Tanjong Tokong as the appetizers were marinated much tastier and moreover the food is cooked on charcoal.